ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis

-\paragraph{Baseline Models} We select SOTA T2I models: Stable Diffusion V1.5 and V2.1 \citep{Rombach2022-ci} as baselines for the task of news image generation.
-These baseline candidates have shown strong performance in traditional Text-to-Image generation benchmarks such as COCO Captions \citep{Chen2015-qj}.
+Our goal is to study \textit{encoder-level} behavior in a controlled setting, thus we compare single-encoder models primarily as our baselines.
+Newer architectures that rely on multiple text encoders, LLM-based encoders, and adapter/fusion layers mix several embedding streams, making encoder-level analysis difficult \cite{Toker2024-al, Gao2024-fj}.
+Thus we select: Stable Diffusion V1.5 and V2.1 \cite{Rombach2022-ci} as representative models for T2I generation.
+These models utilize CLIP-based architectures for image-text encoders, showing strong performance in traditional benchmarks such as COCO Captions \cite{Chen2015-qj}.
 Additionally, we also compare the performance of LLM-powered Caption Rewriting (CR) for translating abstractive captions into descriptive text.
 Specifically, we use an LLM to rewrite a caption into an instruction prompt of the format "Generate an image ...".
-We feed the modified prompt as input to our T2I model.